A Gr\"{o}bner basis for Kazhdan-Lusztig ideals: (Un)specializing Grothendieck polynomials

 \begin{theorem} We have the equalities:

 and

 \end{theorem}

-The equality of the first and third polynomials in each of (\ref{eqn:tripleequalityG}) and (\ref{eqn:tripleequalityS}) was obtained (up to differences in conventions) by \cite{Buch.Rimanyi}, who furthermore ask for a geometric explanation.
+The equality of the first and third polynomials in each of (\ref{eqn:tripleequalityG}) and (\ref{eqn:tripleequalityS}) was obtained by \cite{Buch.Rimanyi}, who furthermore ask for a geometric explanation.
 We respond to that question by showing that both are in fact equal to an equivariant ($K$-theory) class of ${\mathcal N}_{v,w}$.
 Our proof utilizes our Gr\"{o}bner basis result, Theorem~\ref{thm:main1}.

 \emph{Proof of Theorem~\ref{thm:specialization}:} The injection $\{e_v\}\hookrightarrow {\rm Flags}(\mathbb{C}^n)$ induces a map

 Here $T$ is the torus $(\mathbb{C}^*)^n$ and the torus action is the usual action from Section~4.1.